cgodf/fastwebp/SECURITY.md

 ## Overview

-FastHEIC is designed with security and privacy as top priorities.
+FastWebP is designed with security and privacy as top priorities.
 All file processing happens locally in the user's browser - no files are ever uploaded to our servers.

 ## Security Features

 ### ✅ Client-Side Processing
-- All HEIC to JPG conversion happens in the browser using WebAssembly
+- All WebP to JPG conversion happens in the browser using Canvas API
 - No file uploads to any server
 - No backend API endpoints
 - No data storage or databases